huandu/go-sqlbuilder/README.md

 }
 ```

-In many production environments, table column names are usually snake_case words, e.g. `user_id`, while we have to use CamelCase in struct types to make struct fields public and `golint` happy.
-It's a bit redundant to use the `db` tag in every struct field.
-If there is a certain rule to map field names to table column names, We can use field mapper function to make code simpler.
+In numerous production environments, table column names adhere to the snake_case convention, e.g., `user_id`.
+Conversely, struct fields in Go are typically in CamelCase to maintain public accessibility and satisfy `golint`.
+Employing the `db` tag for each struct field can be redundant.
+To streamline this, a field mapper function can be utilized to establish a consistent rule for mapping struct field names to database column names.

-The `DefaultFieldMapper` is a global field mapper function to convert field name to new style.
-By default, it sets to `nil` and does nothing.
-If we know that most table column names are snake_case words, we can set `DefaultFieldMapper` to `sqlbuilder.SnakeCaseMapper`.
-If we have some special cases, we can set custom mapper to a `Struct` by calling `WithFieldMapper`.
+The `DefaultFieldMapper` serves as a global field mapper function, tasked with the conversion of field names to a desired style.
+By default, it is set to `nil`, effectively performing no action.
+Recognizing that the majority of table column names follow the snake_case convention, one can assign `DefaultFieldMapper` to `sqlbuilder.SnakeCaseMapper`.
+For instances that deviate from this norm, a custom mapper can be assigned to a `Struct` via the `WithFieldMapper` method.

-Following are special notes regarding to field mapper.
+Here are important considerations regarding the field mapper:

 - Field tag has precedence over field mapper function - thus, mapper is ignored if the `db` tag is set;
 - Field mapper is called only once on a Struct when the Struct is used to create builder for the first time.

-See [field mapper function sample](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#FieldMapperFunc) as a demo.
+Refer to the [field mapper function sample](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#FieldMapperFunc) for an illustrative example.

 ### Nested SQL

-It's quite straight forward to create a nested SQL: use a builder as an argument to nest it.
+Creating nested SQL is straightforward: simply use a builder as an argument for nesting.

-Here is a sample.
+Here is an illustrative example.

 ```go
 sb := sqlbuilder.NewSelectBuilder()